 In the US, ant pest control companies report having to eradicate Argentine ants in Texas and most parts of the south.
-However, homes in other states have also sought out Argentine ant exterminator services due to isolated infestations.
+However, homes in other states have also sought out Argentine ants control due to isolated infestations.
 Argentine ants are invasive pests in natural, agricultural and urban habitats and most likely make their way into homes when the weather is either extremely wet or dry.
-They thrive on honeydew as a main food source outdoors and will go indoors in search of sweets, fats and oils as a substitute when food supply dwindles.
+They thrive on honeydew as the main food source outdoors and will go indoors in search of sweets, fats, and oils as a substitute when the food supply dwindles.

 Similar to all other ant species, Argentine ants undergo a full metamorphosis and develop from egg to larva, then pupa to adult.
 Depending on the temperature, eggs hatch into larvae in about four weeks and reach full adulthood in two to three months.
 Lower temperatures may slow down their development which is why most of the eggs are laid during the summer months.

-While Argentine ants may not have stingers, they may bite humans when provoked, disturbed or threatened.
+While Argentine ants may not have stingers, they can bite humans when provoked, disturbed, or threatened.
 Thankfully, their bites are harmless and pose no direct health risk to humans.
-Nonetheless, ants crawl over almost anything along their track to an identified food source—footpaths, trash, garbage piles, sewage and even animal carcasses—so they can carry along germs and bacteria.
+Nonetheless, ants crawl over almost anything along their track to an identified food source—footpaths, trash, garbage piles, sewage, and even animal carcasses—so they can carry along germs and bacteria.
 This means they can contaminate food items once they reach your kitchen or pantry.
-Argentine ants are also known to attack nestlings, poultry chicks, and even beehives so ant pest control treatments may be needed.
+Argentine ants are also known to attack nestlings, poultry chicks, and even beehives so Argentine ants control may be needed.

 Argentine ant colonies are known to be massive and can be home to hundreds of queens and millions of worker ants covering entire neighborhoods, farmlands, and even city blocks.
 They’re more prolific in the southern states although colonies may also be found in the Midwest as well as in the Pacific Northwest.
 For this reason, Argentine ant pest control measures may occasionally be required in these areas at different times of the year.